Waking up early is an ultimate lifehack to create time for what matters most

 Your goal is to put your subconscious mind to work.
 Alarm goes off – you stand up.
 Alarm goes off – you stand up.
 Rinse and repeat.

 After you do it for some time, say 5-7 times every day for 3-5 days, you will notice you start doing some things on autopilot.
+This practice pairs perfectly with creating a morning ritual — you’re essentially rehearsing your routine.
 And this is exactly what you want to achieve – let your subconscious mind drive your behavior.

 I could not try this wake up trick because by the time I’d read about it I already had built a strong habit of waking up early.
 But if you still struggle with it and have difficulty waking up, you should give it a try.